Gradual charge order melting in Bi0.5Ca0.5MnO3 induced by ultrahigh magnetic field: Conclusion

 \section{Conclusion}

-We investigated the magnetic properties of Bi$_{0.5}$Ca$_{0.5}$MnO$_3$ in a wide temperature range by means of the magnetization measurements in the ultrahigh magnetic field generated by HSTC which is a destructive pulse magnet.
-At the room temperature, the metamagnetic transition which is indicative of the CO melting occurs with the clear hysteresis.
-On the other hand, the transition in the field ascending process cannot be detected below $T_{\rm N}$, while the transition in the field descending process clearly occurs.
-This is probably the gradual CO melting and its simultaneous reformation.
-The slow dynamics of the phase transition might be due to existence of the multiple order parameters and/or AFM/CO quantum criticality induced by a magnetic field.
-Finally, we constructed the $B$-$T$ phase diagram including the unusual critical feature in ultrahigh magnetic fields.
+We investigated the magnetic properties of Bi$_{0.5}$Ca$_{0.5}$MnO$_3$ over a wide temperature range by means of magnetization measurements in ultrahigh magnetic fields up to 140 T generated by HSTC.
+The metamagnetic transition with hysteresis was observed at room temperature, which indicates that the first order phase transition of field-induced CO melting occurs.
+Meanwhile, the phase transition in the field ascending process cannot be detected below around $T_{\rm N}$, whereas that in the field descending process appears.
+This is probably understood as the gradual CO melting and its reformation.
+The quenched spatial inhomogeneity of the charge distribution and/or AFM quantum criticality are possible causes to induce the gradual CO melting by a magnetic field.
+Finally, we constructed the $B$-$T$ phase diagram, including the unusual critical features in ultrahigh magnetic fields.